AlexMultykh05/CPP_course/project/docs/README.md

    The test cases are written in a markdown format and can be run using a command-line interface or an IDE that supports C++.

+6. `cookbook.json`: This module contains the sample data for the Cookbook.
+   The sample data is in JSON format and contains a list of recipes that can be used to test the application.

 ### Running the Application and Tests

 To run the Kitchen Assistant application, user needs to compile the source code